crsrusl/simple-localstorage/README.md

 The findById method takes a record ID as a parameter, this ID is used to retrieve a record from the store.

-### Deleting a record
+### Deleting a record by ID

     store.deleteById('prp12avqy2bksspccygejy29s8');

-The deleteById method takes a record ID as a parameter, this ID is used to delete a record from the store.
+### Deleting a record by query

+    store.deleteByQuery({name:"John Smith}, true);

+The deleteByQuery takes 2 parameters.
+The first parameter is the query object, the second parameter is a boolean which toggles 'strict' search of the store.

+When strict is true, all keys/values in the query object must match a record in the store in order for it to be deleted.
+When strict is false, it will delete all records which have at least 1 matching key/value in the query object.

 ### Updating an existing record